nabilyusuf/Plexus-Coding-Challenge/README.md

 ## Description

-* There is a stack of water glasses in a form of triangle.
+* There is a stack of water glasses in the form of a triangle.
 Each glass has a 250ml capacity.
 When a liquid is poured into the top most glass any overflow is evenly distributed between the glasses in the next row.
 That is, half of the overflow pours into the left glass while the remainder of the overflow pours into the right glass.

 ### Constraints

-* The glass in the row to be seleted to find the volume must me lessa than or equal to the number of rows of the stack.
+* To find the volume of a selected glass in the given row must me less than or equal to the number of rows of the stack.

 ### Example Input and Output:

 #### Example

   ```python3 handler.py -k 250 -i 0 -j 0```

 Expected output

 For volume: 250 ml   rows: 0     glass : 0
 result :  {
   "output": 250,